Gate Locks for Wooden Gates & Garage Doors: a guide.

 Shed locking bar

-Can be used on any outward opening door, so long as it is long enough to fit
+Can be used on any outward opening door, so long as it is long enough to fit to the door frame on either side.

-either side of the door, this then lets you fit a padlock-able bar through the
+A bracket is fitted to the door frame on either side of the door, this then lets you fit a padlock-able bar through the

 brackets and lock it in place.

-cons:- Not the quickest method to use each time you want to lock the doors
+- Not the quickest method to use each time you want to lock the doors

 - Awkward and sometimes impossible to use on door frames that are set back

-from the face of the brickwork.
+from the face of the brickwork. - Requires a padlock

 Nightlatches